zuozhenggh/learning-library/data-management-library/database/spatial/spatial-studio/apply-map-styling/apply-map-styling.md

 ## Introduction

-Spatial Studio allows you to customize the "look and feel" (rendering styles, color schemes transparency) and interactivity of your map layers by assigning.
+Spatial Studio allows you to customize the "look and feel" and interactivity of your map layers.
+Styling a map layer includes options such as color, transparency, and, in the case of points, markers.
+Styling may also be automatically controlled by data values ("data-driven styling"), such that color and/or marker size is based on data values.
+For example this allows you to render sales regions with colors based on revenue.
+Interactivity refers to what happens when a user clicks or hovers over an item in a map layer.
+This includes displaying a tooltip and/or opening a popup window with data values for the item.
 In this lab you explore some of these styling and interactivity features.

 Estimated Lab Time: xx minutes